Luca-Umekubo/Product-Design/README.md

 - quick time event inspired showdown dodge feature
 - slow mo replays and highlights like rocket league or overwatch, enhancing competetive vibe and gloating opportunity
 - powerups for added chaos and chance for tables to turn
+- varied maps with moving features like super smash bros
+- optional vanilla or powered modes

 ## gameplay